 - The Georgia Southern University Museum

 Since 1982, the Georgia Southern University Museum has sought to preserve, exhibit, and interpret objects pertaining to the unique cultural heritage and natural history of this region.
 A world-class mosasaur specimen and Georgiacetus vogtlensis, the oldest fossil whale ever discovered in North America, are among the many exhibits reflecting Georgia’s prehistoric past.
-The museum also hosts a variety of changing exhibits and programs relevant to the University’s academic departments—often curated by faculty.
+The museum also hosts a variety of changing exhibits and programs relevant to the University’s academic departments—often curated by faculty and students.
 The museum also presents several offsite exhibits on local and University history.
-The museum’s outreach programs, Project SENSE and BESST, train teachers to teach hands-on science and social studies and deliver kits to hundreds of teachers across south Georgia.
+The museum’s outreach program, Project SENSE, partners with the Institute for Interdisciplinary STEM Education to offer resources to teachers across south Georgia to teach hands-on science.
 The museum serves as a research and educational resource for faculty, staff, students, the general public, and schools in south Georgia.
 Opportunities exist for undergraduate and graduate student involvement in all aspects of the museum’s programs.
 The museum is open Tuesday through Friday from 9 a.m. to 5 p.m., and on Saturdays and Sundays from 2 p.m. to 5 p.m.
+The Museum’s exhibits in the Rosenwald Building will be closed for renovations during the 2018-19 academic year.
 Inquiries may be directed to the museum at (912) 478-5444.
-Visit the website at http://academics.georgiasouthern.edu/museum/.
+Visit the website at georgiasouthern.edu/museum.

 - The Center for Wildlife Education and The Lamar Q Ball, Jr. Raptor Center

-Since its opening in 1990, the Center for Wildlife Education has grown into one of the leading environmental education facilities in Georgia.
-At over 17 acres in size, the Center supports Georgia Southern University's environmental education programs with a mission to provide wildlife encounters for the school children and citizens of the region.
-This nature center displays numerous species of eagles, hawks, falcons, owls, and vultures showcased in their natural habitats.
+Since its opening in 1997, the Center for Wildlife Education & Lamar Q Ball Jr. Raptor Center has grown into one of the leading environmental education facilities in Georgia.
+At over 17 acres in size, the Center supports Georgia Southern University's environmental education programs with a mission to provide wildlife encounters for school children and citizens of the region.
+The Center displays numerous species of eagles, hawks, falcons, owls, and vultures showcased in their natural habitats.
 Flighted raptor demonstrations and reptile programs are offered to the public on weekends and to scheduled groups on weekdays.
-The Center includes exhibits dedicated to Georgia’s wildlife as well as a lecture hall and gift shop.
-Built through private donations, the $3 million Center is supported operationally through private and public partnerships.
-The 12-acre expansion, the Wetland Preserve, opened in 2009 and focuses on ornithology and water resource conservation.
+The Center includes exhibits dedicated to Georgia’s wildlife, as well as a new exhibit, Under Attack, which brings attention to invasive species impacting Georgia.
+Built through private donations, the $3 million Center is supported operationally through state, private and public partnerships.
+The 12-acre expansion, the Wetland Preserve, opened in 2009 to educate visitors on wetland ecosystems and waterfowl and wading birds that are native to Georgia.
 Inquiries may be directed to the Center at (912) 478-0831.
 Visit the website at http://academics.georgiasouthern.edu/wildlife/.

 - The Center for the Performing Arts

 The Georgia Southern University Performing Arts Center is located in the Nessmith-Lane Conference Center.
 The 34,000 square foot facility houses an 825-seat theatre with state-of-the-art lighting and sound systems.
 Programming is booked to reflect the Center's mission: "To present diverse, quality cultural experiences to the Georgia Southern University and regional communities through the performing arts.
 To support and enhance the University's performing art departments.
 To promote the discovery, appreciation, and enrichment of the performing arts to all with accessibility to perform and train in a professional, state-of-the-art performing arts center."
-Inquiries may be directed to the Box Office at (912) 478-7999 or to the Center’s administrative offices at (912) 478-0830.
+The Main Stage Season includes national and international touring performing artists representing diverse genres such as music concerts, theatre, and dance, while the School Matinee Series brings quality theatrical and music performances to enhance local and regional school curriculums.
+Inquiries may be directed to the Box Office at (912) 478-7999 or to the Center’s administrative offices at (912) 478- 0830.
 Visit the website at georgiasouthern.edu/pac.